Shri Balmukund Lohia

 He was a fighter who smiled through everything and lived every day on his own terms, with grace and gratitude.

-On May 3, 2026, in his final hours, he spoke with family in India and friends across the world.
+Three hours later, he began his own onward journey.
 He chanted the Vishnu Sahasranama and the Sundarkand with his wife Usha.
 He told his daughter Anannya he loved her.
 And he left, as he had lived, with Ram Ram on his lips.

 An Offering